superKalo/super-repo/README.md

 To run the tests and generate a test report (both, as output in the CLI and as HTML in the `coverage/` directory), do `npm run test`.

-> One little gotcha: in order for the test report to show the actual code line numbers (from `src/index.js`), rather than the code lines of the compiled one (from `src/index.js`), the test command first generates a build with a sourcemap inlined (in `lib/index.js`), then runs the actual tests and finally - undoes the changes in to `lib/index.js` (`git checkout lib/index.js`).
+> One little gotcha: in order for the test report to show the actual code line numbers (from `src/index.js`), rather than the code lines of the compiled one (from `src/index.js`), the test command first generates a build with a sourcemap inlined (in `lib/index.js`), then runs the actual tests and finally - undoes the changes into `lib/index.js` (`git checkout lib/index.js`).

-> Therefore, do not wonder why in case you do any changes to the distribution file in `lib/index.js`, after running the tests - they dissappear!
+> Therefore, do not wonder why in case you do any changes to the distribution file in `lib/index.js`, after running the tests - they disappear!

 ## :oncoming_police_car: License
 The code and the documentation are released under the [MIT License](https://github.com/superKalo/repository/blob/master/LICENSE).